anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 # Setting up Lab Accounts and Billing

-This guide is intended to help PIs and lab managers setup and configure the accounts and billing resources required for data analysts to run analyses in Terra.
+This guide is intended to help PIs and lab managers set up and configure the accounts and billing resources required for data analysts to run analyses in Terra.

-While there are many ways to configure a lab, the approach described here prioritizes fine grained monitoring, reporting, and alerting over ease of setup and restricts who can create and share Terra workspaces to a lab manager or other trusted individual.
+While there are many ways to configure a lab, the approach described here prioritizes fine-grained monitoring, reporting, and alerting over ease of setup and restricts who can create and share Terra workspaces with a lab manager or other trusted individual.

 This approach is recommended for labs new to cloud computing as it enables detailed cloud cost accounting, provides users feedback on the costs of their analyses, and reduces the opportunity for unexpected cloud compute spend.